-Boardwalks and Walkovers for Florida Beaches: Permitting, Florida DEP, and Design
+Boardwalks on the Beach and Beach Walkovers in Florida: Permitting, Florida DEP, and Design

 Many of us have traveled to Florida with friends or family to enjoy the hundreds of miles of beaches the state has to offer.
 The tourism industry has a $67 billion economic impact on the state of Florida, with an estimated 87.3 million visitors a year.